-India sees second-warmest November since 1901, says IMD
+India saw second-warmest November since 1901, says weather department

-The above-normal temperature has been attributed to a lack of strong western disturbances and the lack of cyclonic disturbance.
+Meteorologists attributed last month’s above-normal temperatures to a lack of strong western disturbances over northwest India.

-India recorded its second-warmest November in 123 years, with the average monthly maximum temperature reaching 29.37 degrees Celsius, said the India Meteorological Department on Monday, reported The Indian Express.
+India has recorded its second-warmest November in 123 years, with the average daily maximum temperature for the month reaching 29.37 degrees Celsius, the India Meteorological Department said on Monday, reported The Indian Express.

-The average maximum temperature for November 2024 was higher than normal by 0.62 degrees Celsius.
-The average minimum temperature, too, was higher than normal by 1.05 degrees Celsius.
+The average daily maximum temperature in November was higher than normal by 0.62 degrees Celsius.
+The average daily minimum temperature, too, was higher than normal by 1.05 degrees Celsius.

-Mercury has been on the rise after the monsoon season in October.
+The month saw higher than usual temperatures after the end of the monsoon in October.
 If the trend continues, 2024 could become the warmest year on record globally.

-In India, the above-normal temperature has been attributed to a lack of strong western disturbances affecting the plains of northwest parts of the country, and the lack of cyclonic disturbances, The Indian Express quoted meteorologists as saying.
+In India, the above-normal temperature has been attributed to a lack of strong western disturbances, The Indian Express quoted meteorologists as saying.

-Both factors have contributed to rainfall activity being at its lowest in November.
+These weather systems originate in the Mediterranean Sea and travel to India between November and March, where the moisture picked up along their journey is deposited over the northwestern plains.

-Northwest India saw a rainfall deficit of 79.9%, while in southern peninsular India, some areas which benefit from the northeast monsoon suffered a rainfall deficit of 37.9%.
+With the lack of western disturbances, northwest India saw a rainfall deficit of 79.9% in November.
+Parts of southern peninsular India, which benefit from the northeast monsoon, recorded a 37.9% deficit.

-Mrutyunjay Mohapatra, the India Meteorological Department’s director general, told The Indian Express that the dip in rainfall during November was becoming a well-established phenomenon in India over the past 20 years.
+Mrutyunjay Mohapatra, the India Meteorological Department’s director general, told The Indian Express that the dip in November rain can be traced back over two decades.

-The weather department’s rainfall data between 2001 and 2024 shows that India received normal or above rainfall in November only for six out of 24 years.
+The agency’s data shows that India received normal or above rainfall in November in only six years between 2001 and 2024.

 Also read: